-As described in Notes 2(dd) and 20 to the consolidated financial statements, the Company recorded RMB1,468.0 million convertible redeemable noncontrolling interests in TTP as mezzanine equity as of December 31, 2021.
+As described in Notes 2(dd) and 20 to the consolidated financial statements, the Company recorded RMB1,605.6 million convertible redeemable noncontrolling interests in TTP as mezzanine equity as of December 31, 2022.
 The recorded balance is determined in accordance with the underlying share purchase agreements, based on a combination of issue price, compound interest rates, and fair value.
 For the determination of fair value, option pricing model was used.
 The major unobservable input used in the option pricing model included equity value of underlying business, which was determined by management using valuation techniques under the combination of income approach and market approach.
-The significant assumptions used in income approach included revenue growth rates and discount rate, and those used in market approach included revenue growth rate and selection of earning multiples.
+The significant assumptions used in the valuation included revenue growth rates, operating margin, discount rate and selection of valuation multiples.

-The principal considerations for our determination that performing procedures relating to the fair value determination of convertible redeemable noncontrolling interests is a critical audit matter are the significant judgements made by the management when developing the fair value estimate.
-This in turn led to a high degree of auditor judgment, subjectivity, and audit effort in (i) performing procedures and evaluating audit evidences related to the significant assumptions used in income approach including revenue growth rates and discount rate and significant assumptions used in market approach including revenue growth rate and selection of earning multiples to determine the fair value of the convertible redeemable noncontrolling interests, and (ii) audit effort in involving the use of professionals with specialized skill and knowledge to assist in evaluating the audit evidence obtained from these procedures.
+The principal considerations for our determination that performing procedures relating to the fair value determination of convertible redeemable noncontrolling interests is a critical audit matter are the significant judgments made by the management when developing the fair value estimate.
+This in turn led to a high degree of auditor judgment, subjectivity, and audit effort in (i) performing procedures and evaluating audit evidences related to the significant assumptions including revenue growth rates, operating margin, discount rate and selection of valuation multiples to determine the fair value of the convertible redeemable noncontrolling interests, and (ii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of internal controls relating to the management's fair value estimate for the convertible redeemable noncontrolling interests as of December 31, 2021, which included controls over the development of the significant assumptions used in the valuation techniques.
-These procedures also included, among others, testing the management's process for developing the fair value estimate of the convertible redeemable noncontrolling interests as of December 31, 2021, which included (i) evaluating the appropriateness of the valuation techniques, (ii) testing the completeness, mathematical accuracy and relevance of the underlying data used, (iii) evaluating the significant assumptions made by the management under income approach including revenue growth rates and discount rate, and those under market approach including revenue growth rate and selection of earning multiples.
-Professionals with specialized skill and knowledge were used to assist in evaluating the appropriateness of the Company's valuation method and evaluating significant assumptions.
+These procedures included testing the effectiveness of internal controls relating to the management's fair value estimate for the convertible redeemable noncontrolling interests as of December 31, 2022, which included controls over the development of the significant assumptions used in the valuation techniques.
+These procedures also included, among others, testing the management's process for developing the fair value estimate of the convertible redeemable noncontrolling interests as of December 31, 2022, which included (i) evaluating the appropriateness of the valuation techniques, (ii) testing the completeness, and accuracy of the underlying data used in the valuation method, (iii) evaluating the reasonableness of significant assumptions used by management including revenue growth rates, operating margin, discount rate, and selection of valuation multiples.
+Professionals with specialized skill and knowledge were used to assist in evaluating the appropriateness of the Company's valuation method and reasonableness of management's significant assumptions.

-/s/ PricewaterhouseCoopers Zhong Tian LLP

-Beijing, the People's Republic of China April 25, 2022
+/s/PricewaterhouseCoopers Zhong Tian LLP Beijing, the People's Republic of China April 25, 2023